 Pitch and putt, crazy golf, tennis and French boules are amongst some of the activities at White Platts Recreation Ground.
 There’s also an infants play area.
 Take a picnic to Grizedale Forest for more fun, hunting out the 40 sculptures that are scattered throughout the forest, many of them hidden amongst the trees.
 Or for a real adventure there’s an exciting Go Ape! and a 'Junior Tarzans' course set in the trees!

 If you prefer hiking, Loughrigg Fell is a pleasant walk overlooking Grasmere and Rydal Water.
 There are several gentle paths leading to beautiful viewpoints and picnic locations, making it perfect for a day out.
 Make sure you include a visit to the cave with the jagged open mouth!
 For those of you wanting a more strenuous outing, the Fairfield Horseshoe is a stunning mountain walk featuring eight different mountain tops (great for Wainwright bagging).
-Experience panoramic views across the Lake District on this walk from Ullswater to the Scafells.
+The route offers breath-taking panoramic views of many of Cumbria's lakes and mighty peaks.
 It makes a wonderful summer day out and a great excuse for a post walk pint of local real ale in one of Ambleside's fantastic pubs.
 Before setting off, make sure you have all the necessary equipment from one of the village’s many outdoor gear shops!

 The area offers a fabulous array of bridleways for mountain bikers and a range of quiet roads for the road cyclists among you.
 Of course the Hardknott, Wrynose and Kirkstone passes make an appearance in many classic Lake District cycling events and they make for excellent training opportunities!
 Alternatively, for a rather more sedate pedal, why not cycle around the lake and catch a launch steamer back?